Charles Kushner: Donations

-Kushner met personally with Harvard University's president and in 1998 donated $2.5 million to Harvard.
+Kushner met personally with Harvard University's president Neil Rudenstine and in 1998 donated $2.5 million to Harvard.
 His son, Jared, was then beginning his senior year of high school, where he was not a particularly good student with test scores below Ivy League standards.
 Jared was admitted to the Harvard freshman class of 1999.

 Before 2016, Kushner was a donor to the Democratic Party.
 He is on the boards of Touro College, Stern College for Women, Rabbinical College of America, and the United Jewish Communities.
 Kushner has made other donations to Harvard, Stern College, and United Cerebral Palsy.
 He donated to the Seryl and Charles Kushner Maternity Unit at St. Barnabas Medical Center in Livingston, New Jersey.
 He contributed to the funding of two schools, Joseph Kushner Hebrew Academy and Rae Kushner Yeshiva High School, also in Livingston, and named them after his parents.
 Kushner Hall is a building that is named after him on the Hofstra University campus.
 The campus of Jerusalem's Shaare Zedek Medical Center is named the "Seryl and Charles Kushner Campus" in honor of their donation of $20 million.

 In August 2015, Kushner donated $100,000 to Donald Trump's Make America Great Again PAC, a super PAC supporting Trump's 2016 campaign for the presidency.
 Kushner and his wife also hosted a reception for Trump at their Jersey Shore seaside mansion in Long Branch.
 In 2023, he was one of the largest donors to a Trump super PAC, donating $1 million.